Non-Semisimple Extended Topological Quantum Field Theories: Main definition

 \begin{definition} A \textit{modular $G$-category relative to $(\PGr,X)$} is a pre-modular $G$-category relative to $(\PGr,X)$ which admits a \textit{relative modularity parameter} $\zeta \in \Bbbk^*$ realizing the skein equivalence of Figure \ref{F:relative_modularity} for all $g,h \in G \smallsetminus X$ and for all $i,j \in \rmI_g$. \end{definition}

 There are many examples of relative modular categories.
 The main family comes from representations of unrolled quantum groups at roots of unity.
 An explicit construction can be found in Appendix \ref{A:unrolled_quantum_groups}, as well as in references within.
+The next result shows the non-degeneracy condition of Definition \ref{D:relative_modular_category} is stronger than the one of \ref{D:non-degeneracy}.

-\begin{proposition} If $\calC$ is a modular $G$-category relative to $(\PGr,X)$ then $\calC$ is non-\-de\-gen\-er\-ate, with $\Delta_- \Delta_+ = \left| \PGr/\PGr_+ \right| \zeta \neq 0$. \end{proposition}
+\begin{proposition} If $\calC$ is a modular $G$-category relative to $(\PGr,X)$ then $\calC$ is non-\-de\-gen\-er\-ate, with $\Delta_- \Delta_+ = \zeta \neq 0$. \end{proposition}

-\begin{proof} We claim the proof of this fact follows from the skein equivalence represented in Figure \ref{F:non-degeneracy_of_relative_modular_categories}, where $i,j \in \rmI_g$ and $k \in \PGr$.
-Let us see how.
-First of all, this skein equivalence follows from the compatibility condition between the $G$-structure and the $\PGr$-action of $\calC$, which allows us to turn every undercrossing of the $\sigma(k)$-colored knot with the rest of the tangle into an overcrossing, and from the equality $\tr_{\calC}(\vartheta_{\sigma(k)}) = \dim_{\calC}(\sigma(k))$.
-Now, if $T_{ijk}$ and $T_{ij}$ denote the $\calC$-colored ribbon tangles depicted in the left-hand part and in the right-hand part of Figure \ref{F:non-degeneracy_of_relative_modular_categories} respectively, then we have

-where the first equality is obtained by first performing a negative stabilization on a $V_i$-colored edge, and then performing a positive stabilization on the resulting $\Omega_g$-colored knot, and where the third equality follows from the relative modularity condition. \end{proof}
+\begin{proof} We claim the non-degeneracy of $\calC$ can be proved by considering the $\calC$-colored ribbon tangle $T_i$ represented in Figure \ref{F:non-degeneracy_of_relative_modular_categories} for any $i \in \rmI_g$.
+Indeed, remark that $T_i$ can be obtained from the identity $\calC$-colored ribbon tangle $\id_{(+,V_i)}$ by first performing a negative stabilization on the $V_i$-colored edge, and then performing a positive stabilization on the resulting $\Omega_g$-colored framed knot.
+Thus we have